 Cafe Milagro also prioritizes locally crafted products, which tend to be a hit with tourists.
-Artisans, on the other hand, recommends balancing regional preferences with products that local customers wouldn’t be able to get just anywhere.
-Based in Montreal, they sell locally-sourced dairy products, coffee from Montreal roasters, and local produce, buy they also offer specialty beverages, imported chocolates, and international brands that are known throughout the world for their quality.
+Artisans, on the other hand, recommend balancing regional preferences with products that local customers wouldn’t be able to get just anywhere.
+Based in Montreal, they sell locally sourced dairy products, coffee from Montreal roasters, and local produce, but they also offer specialty beverages, imported chocolates, and international brands that are known throughout the world for their quality.

 5. Capitalize on your restaurant’s most popular features.

 This is what Katie from Cúrate did when customers fell in love with her ceramic pig toothpick holders, or what Cafe Milagro did when tourists asked how they can get high-quality Costa Rican coffee once they return to the United States.
 Other restaurants export a few of their most popular dishes by creating a cookbook or sell popular sauces and condiments in to-go jars.
 Richmond Station in Toronto has developed a loyal following by selling their homemade pickles in mason jars.